differentialprivacy/differentialprivacy/_posts/2025-04-06-subsampling.md

 It is key to making many algorithms efficient -- particularly in machine learning applications.
 Thus a lot of work has gone into analyzing this phenomenon.
 In this post we will give a quick introduction to privacy amplification by subsampling and its applications.
-Furthermore, we're going to look at the limitations of privacy amplification by subsampling -- i.e., what _can't_ it do.
+In a follow-up post, we're going to look at the limitations of privacy amplification by subsampling -- i.e., what _can't_ it do.

 ## What is Privacy Amplification by Subsampling?